ajhenley/gitbook/msmackleberrys_gradebook_assignment.md

 ---|---
 Assignment|Varchar
 Grade|numeric

 You will need a page with the form for entering a grade.
-You will alson need a page to show the grades entered so far.
+You will also need a page to show the grades entered so far.
 And a page for displaying the current average.

 Don't over-think the assignment.
-Use Bootstrap.
+Use Bootstrap to make it look nice.